Dynamic and Robust Sensor Selection Strategies for Wireless Positioning with TOA/RSS Measurement: System Model and Preliminaries

 \section{System Model and Preliminaries}

-We first describe our system configuration in Sec.~\ref{ssec:system_layout}.
-Then, our hybrid TOA/RSS measurement model is introduced in Sec.~\ref{ssec:system_measurement}.
-The data collection and estimation steps are explained in Sec.~\ref{ssec:system_collection}.
-Finally, our dynamic and robust sensor selection problems are formulated in Sec.~\ref{ssec:system_problem}.
+We first describe our system configuration in Section~\ref{ssec:system_layout}.
+Then, our hybrid TOA/RSS measurement model is introduced in Section~\ref{ssec:system_measurement}.
+The data collection and estimation steps are explained in Section~\ref{ssec:system_collection}.
+Finally, our dynamic and robust sensor selection problems are formulated in Section~\ref{ssec:system_problem}.